-During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education.
-The year 6 and year 7 children, who met with the inspectors, reported that they feel safe and they know who to speak to if they have any concerns about their well-being or safety.
+• During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education (DE).
+The children from Rang 6, who met with the inspectors, reported that they feel safe in school and they know what to do if they have any concerns about their well-being or safety.
 However, owing to the action short of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school.